Olympus E-M1 II vs Panasonic ZS100

 |8.||Panasonic GH5 II||Y||stereo / mono||Y||Y||full||3.2||Y||-||Y|

 |13.||Panasonic LX10||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the E-M1 II has a hotshoe, while the ZS100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the ZS100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the ZS100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS100 was succeeded by the Panasonic ZS200.
+Both the E-M1 II and the ZS100 have been discontinued, but can regularly be found used on ebay.
+The ZS100 was replaced by the Panasonic ZS200, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.